option26/scaffold/README.md

     name: string;
     // Template description (shown when scaffolding project).
     description: string;
-    // List of paths to be excluded (i.e not copied) from the template.
-By default, .git and node_modules are excluded.
+    // List of paths (globs allowed) to be excluded (i.e not copied) from the template.
+By default, **/.git and **/node_modules are excluded.
     exclude: string[];
-    // List of paths to be ignored (i.e. copied but not parsed).
+    // List of paths (globs allowed) to be ignored (i.e. copied but not parsed).
 Useful if a file contains nunjucks syntax.
     ignore: string[];
-    // For each entry, if variable 'name' has specified 'value', all 'paths' are deleted in the final project.
+    // For each entry, if variable 'name' has specified 'value', all 'paths' are deleted in the final project (no globs allowed).
     cleanup: Array<{
         name: string,
         value: any,